Former State Prosecutor

 TTY Hotline: 1-800-621-4202

-This Pinellas County agency provides safe sheltering and counseling services to victims of domestic violence.
-Available 24 hours a day, 7 days a week.
+The Haven of RCS — This Pinellas County agency provides safe sheltering and counseling services to victims of domestic violence.
+This is available 24 hours a day, seven days a week.

 Hotline number: (727)442-4128